A non-linear Roth theorem for thick Cantor sets: Introduction

 In the continuous setting, Krause \cite{krause25} showed that if $\{P_1,\dots, P_n\}$ is a collection of polynomials satisfying a certain technical assumption, and $E\subset \R$ has $s$-dimensional Hausdorff content bounded away from zero for some $s$ sufficiently large, then there exists $t\neq 0$ such that (\ref{BLequation}) holds.

 The purpose of this paper is to prove an analogous result for thick Cantor sets.
 Our result does not require the function to be a polynomial.
-However, we do impose bounds on the derivative which rule out some of the examples which are allowed in the aforementioned results. \begin{thm} Let $K\subset \R$ be a Cantor set with thickness $\tau>1$, and let $f:\R\to \R$ be a continuously differentiable function satisfying $f(0)=0$ and
+However, we do impose bounds on the derivative which rule out some of the examples which are allowed in the aforementioned results. \begin{thm} Let $K\subset \R$ be a Cantor set with thickness $\tau>1$, and let $f:\R\to \R$ be a continuously differentiable function satisfying $f(0)=0$ and $\frac{1}{\tau}<f'(0)<\tau$.
+Then, there exist $x\in \R,t> 0$ such that